For Genetic Testing, the Future Is Already Here

 Now They Know So Much About You

-When you turn over access to your DNA, combine it with personally identifiable information (e.g., name), then provide survey data (e.g., questionnaires on sexuality, personality, drug use, lifestyle), you hand over the keys to not only your own identity but that of your relatives.
+When you turn over access to your DNA plus combine it with personally identifiable information (e.g., name), and then provide survey data (e.g., questionnaires on sexuality, personality, drug use, lifestyle), you hand over the keys to not only your own identity but that of your relatives.
 Why?
-Thanks to publicly available records, you have provided information about not just yourself but also your relatives.
+Thanks to publicly available records, you have divulged a motherlode of information about not just yourself but also your relatives.
 And there's no going back.

 Who knows how this information will be used in the future?

-In contrast, competitor companies such as Gene by Gene Ltd. offer consumers an analysis of their entire genome (called "whole genome sequencing").
-However, such comes at the hefty price tag of $7,395 or more and requires the involvement of a personal physician.7
+In contrast, competitor companies offer an analysis of their entire genome (called "whole genome sequencing") for about $1,000.
+Such analyses typically require the involvement of a personal physician.

 Family Tree: What Will You Dig Up?